-One point for non-residential Development Projects with less than 100,000 square feet of Occupied Floor Area.

-Two points for non-residential Development Projects with greater than or equal to 100,000 and less than 200,000 square feet of Occupied Floor Area.
+OPTION A POINTS: One point for non-residential Development Projects with less than 100,000 square feet of Occupied Floor Area. of OPTION B POINTS: Two points for non-residential Development Projects with greater than or equal to 100,0 000 2 and less than 200,000 square feet of Occupied Floor Area.
+OPTION C POINTS: